adelr/trove-refugee/README.md

 and represents 12,619 parliamentary press releases harvested and kindly made available by [Tim Sherratt](https://timsherratt.org/).

 ### The analysis
-The code `Analysis.ipynb` file is a [Jupyter](https://jupyter.org/) notebook documenting my initial exploration of the data.
+The code `Analyses.ipynb` file is a [Jupyter](https://jupyter.org/) notebook documenting my initial exploration of the data.
 The code is written in Python 3.7.

 ### Requirements